vibr77/AppleIIDiskIIStm32F411/README.md

 This project is about creating an Apple II Disk emulator capable of reading / writing disk image from/to SDCARD.

+This hardware emulator tries to replicate the behaviour of a real DISK II and thus should pass the copy protection on guenine disk images.

-Special thanks to Uncle Bernie & Retro_device.
-The project progress thread is on [AppleFritter Apple II Disk emulator using STM32]( https://www.applefritter.com/content/apple-ii-disk-emulator-using-stm32)
+The project is still in beta mode, progress thread is on [AppleFritter Apple II Disk emulator using STM32]( https://www.applefritter.com/content/apple-ii-disk-emulator-using-stm32).

-This project relies on a STM32F401 SOC, STM32F411 can also work.
+This project relies on a STM32F411 (BlackPill) with SDIO Port

 ## Features ##